brandur/org/fragments/codeword.md

 possible within the legal framework of California [2].

 All of that said, the choice to open a new club on 5th is a little astonishing.
-I _live on this block_, and can attest firsthand that this area is the pinnacle of cultural wasteland [1].
-Although the population density is much higher than most of SF given that we have far more residential high-rises than the norm, the residents are generally well-to-do white collar workers who decided to stay in SF instead of going out to the suburbs.
+I _live_ on the block, and can attest firsthand that this area is a cultural wasteland as far as SF is concerned [1].
+Although the population density is quite high due to the unusual number of residential high-rises in the area, the norm, the residents are generally well-to-do white collar workers who decided to stay in SF instead of going out to the suburbs.
 They're at home watching _The Food Network_, not out clubbing.

 The immediate location isn't doing the place any favors either.
 As noted in his posts, construction is incessant and likely to be a near-permanent fixture.
-Folsom Street itself is one half of split highway through the heart of SF and its high speed traffic makes being anywhere near the street incredibly unpleasant (unlike the DNA Lounge's much calmer 11th St).
+Folsom St itself is one half of split highway through the heart of SF and its high speed traffic makes being anywhere near the street incredibly unpleasant (unlike the DNA Lounge's much calmer 11th St).
 There are no other interesting establishments within a block or more, with anything commercial being either a gas station, sex shop, auto mechanic, or convenience store.
 It's also _just_ far enough away from Moscone and Westfield that conference goers and shoppers will never see it.

 All I can think to suggest is that he try to pick up some of the daytime "cafe people with laptops" crowd.
 Although certainly not the most lucrative